5 Famous Types of Couplets Explained With Examples

 Explore couplet poems: rules, types, and examples.
 Learn how to write them and discover famous poets' works.

-Couplets are a simple and important type of poetry that has been used for centuries across various cultures.
+Couplets are a simple and important form of poetry that has been used for centuries across various cultures.
 They're short and sweet, making them easy to remember and interesting to read.

 Famous poets like Alexander Pope, Geoffrey Chaucer, and William Shakespeare used couplets to create beautiful poetry.